Is It Beginning to Look Like a Cash-Strapped Christmas?

 Freeze candy and food items to assure freshness.
 Many wonderful gifts are half-priced or more for a quick way to save on next year’s gift giving.

 Keep your eyes open all through the year.
-Shop second-hand and thrift stores, garage sales, and eBay and craigslist for unique gifts for that hard to buy for person on your list.
+Shop secondhand and thrift stores, garage sales, eBay and similar sites for unique gifts for that hard-to-buy-for person on your list.
 Cruise the clearance tables, racks, and sections for gifts that only look expensive.

 Think how happy you will be when the holidays are over, everyone has gone home, and you realize you don’t have any outstanding bills.

-Conquer a cash-strapped Christmas by giving yourself the gift of a holiday budget, and you’ll be debt-free when you welcome in the New Year.
+Conquer a cash-strapped Christmas by giving yourself the gift of a holiday budget.
+Think how good it will feel not to get inundated with holiday bills in the New Year.

 Popular Articles